 You need to contact your IT administrator as DotActiv does not carry out hardware support.

-What DotActiv does offer is when there is a suspicion that the DotActiv software and hardware are not playing well together.
+DotActiv will offer support when there is a suspicion that the DotActiv software and hardware are not playing well together.
 In such instances, DotActiv assists as best as possible to work alongside your IT team to diagnose any problem.

 2.8.
 Who At DotActiv Has Access To My Data?